Militants kill American teacher in Yemen

 A police source in the city of Taiz said a gunman riding on a motorcycle driven by an accomplice shot the U.S. English language teacher, who was also deputy director of a language school, the Swedish Institute.

-Officials from the institute in Taiz, Yemen’s commercial hub 200 km (120 miles) south of Sanaa, identified the victim as Joel Shrun and said he was born in 1983.
+Officials from the institute in Taiz, Yemen’s commercial hub 200 km (120 miles) south of Sanaa, identified the victim as Joel Shrum and said he was born in 1983.

 The gunmen, who escaped after the attack, were believed to be linked to al Qaeda, the police source said.
 A group affiliated with the militant network claimed responsibility.